-- upon exercise of the underwriters' over-allotment option; - upon conversion of the subordinated units; - under employee benefit plans; - upon conversion of the general partner interests and incentive distribution rights into common units as a result of the withdrawal of our general partner; or - in connection with TC PipeLines making acquisitions or capital improvements
+- upon exercise of the underwriters' over-allotment option; - upon conversion of the subordinated units; - under employee benefit plans; - upon conversion of the general partner interests and incentive distribution rights into common units as a result of the withdrawal of our general partner; or that are accretive to our cash flow on a per-unit basis.

+- in connection with TC PipeLines making acquisitions or capital improvements

-In addition, during the subordination period, our general partner has the authority, without the approval of the unitholders, to cause TC PipeLines to issue up to an additional 8,580,000 common units or an equivalent number of securities ranking on a parity with the common units.
+In addition, during the subordination period, our general partner has the authority, without the approval of the unitholders, to cause TC PipeLines to issue up to an additional 9,400,000 common units or an equivalent number of securities ranking on a parity with the common units.
 After the end of the subordination period, we may issue an unlimited number of limited partner interests of any type without the approval of the unitholders.
-Based on the circumstances of each case, the issuance of additional common units or securities ranking senior to or on a parity with the common units may dilute the value of the interests of the then-existing holders of common units in the net assets of TC PipeLines, dilute the interests of unitholders in distributions by TC PipeLines and, if issued during the subordination period, reduce the support provided by the subordination feature of the right to approve the issuance by us of equity securities ranking junior to the common units at any time.
+Based on the circumstances of each case, the issuance of additional common units or securities ranking senior to or on a parity with the common units may dilute the value of the interests of the then-existing holders of common units in the net assets of TC PipeLines, dilute the interests of unitholders in distributions by TC PipeLines and, if issued during the subordination period, reduce the support provided by the subordination feature of the subordinated units.
+Our partnership agreement does not give the unitholders the right to approve the issuance by us of equity securities ranking junior to the common units at any time.